opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
-rolebase  | Specifies the subtree in the directory where role/group information is stored. rolesearch | The actual LDAP query that the Security plugin executes when trying to determine the roles of a user.
-You can use three variables here (see below). userroleattribute  | The attribute in a user entry to use for `{2}` variable substitution. userrolename  | If the roles/groups of a user are not stored in the groups subtree, but as an attribute of the user's directory entry, define this attribute name here. rolename  | The attribute of the role entry which should be used as role name. resolve\_nested\_roles  | Boolean.
+`rolebase`  | Specifies the subtree in the directory where role/group information is stored.
+`rolesearch` | The actual LDAP query that the Security plugin executes when trying to determine the roles of a user.
+You can use three variables here (see below).
+`userroleattribute`  | The attribute in a user entry to use for `{2}` variable substitution.
+`userrolename`  | If the roles/groups of a user are not stored in the groups subtree, but as an attribute of the user's directory entry, define this attribute name here.
+`rolename`  | The attribute of the role entry that should be used as the role name.
+`resolve_nested_roles`  | Boolean.
 Whether or not to resolve nested roles.
+Default is `false`.
-Default is false. skip_users  | Array of users that should be skipped when retrieving roles.
-Wildcards and regular expressions are supported. nested\_role\_filter  | Array of role DNs that should be filtered before resolving nested roles.
-Wildcards and regular expressions are supported. rolesearch_enabled  | Boolean.
+`skip_users`  | Array of users that should be skipped when retrieving roles.
+Wildcards and regular expressions are supported.
+`nested_role_filter`  | Array of role DNs that should be filtered before resolving nested roles.
+Wildcards and regular expressions are supported.
+`rolesearch_enabled`  | Boolean.
 Enable or disable the role search.
+Default is `true`.
-Default is true. custom\_attr\_whitelist  | String array.
-Specifies the LDAP attributes that should be made available for variable substitution. custom\_attr\_maxval\_len  | Integer.
+`custom_attr_whitelist`  | String array.
+Specifies the LDAP attributes that should be made available for variable substitution.
+`custom_attr_maxval_len`  | Integer.
 Specifies the maximum allowed length of each attribute.
-All attributes longer than this value will be discarded.
+All attributes longer than this value are discarded.
 A value of `0` disables custom attributes altogether.
 Default is 36.

 ### Complete authorization example